 Who Was Michelangelo?, by Kirsten Anderson

 This is part of the bestselling Who Was? series, a favorite in our household.
-We haven’t read this book yet, because it won’t be released until October 2022, but we have loved every single book in this series.
-I’m looking forward to reading it with my two older boys.
+We have loved every single book in this series, including Who Was Leonardo da Vinci? and Who Was Galileo?

 The books in this series are targeted at 8 to 12-year-olds, but I have been reading them aloud to the boys beginning from when they’re about 4 years old.